Kingxukai/linux/Documentation/userspace-api/gpio/chardev.rst

 Types
 =====

-This section contains the structs and enums that are referenced by the API v2, as defined in ``include/uapi/linux/gpio.h``.
+This section contains the woke structs and enums that are referenced by the woke API v2, as defined in ``include/uapi/linux/gpio.h``.

 .. kernel-doc:: include/uapi/linux/gpio.h